United States military deployments: Statements by others

-JoAnn Chirico believes that the U.S. military presence and installations are often considered responsible for suppressing democracy in countries such as Cameroon, Chad, Ethiopia, Jordan, Kuwait, Niger, Oman, Qatar and Saudi Arabia, and the United Arab Emirates.
+JoAnn Chirico believes that, as of 2014, the U.S. military presence and installations are often considered responsible for suppressing democracy in countries such as Cameroon, Chad, Ethiopia, Jordan, Kuwait, Niger, Oman, Qatar, Saudi Arabia, and United Arab Emirates.

-According to Los Angeles Times, American authorities also believe that assisting authoritarian regimes or what they refer to as "friendly governments" benefits the United States and other nations.

-In her essay, Dictatorships and Double Standards, Kirkpatrick argues that although the United States should encourage democracy, it should be understood that premature reforms may cause a backlash that could give the Communists an opportunity to take over.
+In her 1979 essay, "Dictatorships and Double Standards", Jeane Kirkpatrick argued that although the United States should encourage democracy, it should be understood that premature reforms may cause a backlash that could give the Communists an opportunity to take over.
 For this reason, she considered it legitimate to support non-communist dictatorships, adding that a successful and sustainable democratic process is likely to be a long-term process in many cases in the Third World.
 The essence of the so-called Kirkpatrick Doctrine is the use of selective methods to advance democracy in order to contain the wave of communism.

 Current deployments

-The following regional tables provide detail of where personnel from five branches of the US military are currently deployed.
-These numbers do not include any military or civilian contractors, dependents or the United States Space Force.
+The following regional tables provide detail of where personnel from six branches of the US military are currently deployed.
+These numbers do not include any military or civilian contractors or their dependents.
 Additionally, countries in which US military are engaged in active combat operations are not included.
-The numbers are based on the most recent United States Department of Defense statistics as of September 30, 2022.
+The numbers are based on the most recent United States Department of Defense statistics as of June 30, 2025.